-- ➤ Infraco Contract Suite incorporating Infraco and Tramco construction / supply and maintenance; Tramco and SDS Novation; security documentation; ancillary agreements and schedules including Employer's Requirements.
-A comprehensive list of the documents to be entered into by tie is included as an Appendix to this report - > Council Financial Guarantee - Grant Award Letter - Operating Agreements between the Council and respectively tie and TEL
+- ➤ Infraco Contract Suite incorporating Infraco and Tramco construction / supply and maintenance; Tramco and SDS Novation; security documentation; ancillary agreements and schedules including Employer's Requirements - Council Financial Guarantee - Grant Award Letter - Operating Agreements between the Council and respectively tie and TEL

-Various important agreements with third parties have also been completed or are in substantially agreed form.
+Various important agreements with third parties have also been completed or are in substantially agreed form

 Two documents have been prepared to provide a comprehensive view of the principal terms of the contracts and related documents which are being committed to at Close.
 This report from tie provides information across a number of key areas.
-A parallel report from DLA, with supporting papers from tie, covers the content of the Infraco contract suite including the legal underpinning to the final contract positions, addressing specific CEC concerns.
+A parallel report from DLA covers the content of the Infraco contract suite including the legal underpinning to the final contract positions, addressing specific CEC concerns.
 The DLA Report is a separate document in order to protect the confidentiality of the legal advice offered to tie and CEC.
 Specific issues of interest to CEC are addressed in each document.